Formula One Betting

 All the talk pre-season is about who is going to be world champion and this will continue throughout the campaign until a victor is crowned.
 This is the biggest market in Formula One betting and the one that causes the most debate amongst race fans.
 Any bookmaker worth their salt will be offering odds on who will win the driver’s championship and whilst most will be offering similar odds at the start of the campaign, variants will start to appear and value will become apparent with different bookies.

 The constructor’s championship is also a season-long market although not as popular a one as the driver’s championship.
-There have been several periods of domination by constructors throughout the sport’s history and with a Lewis Hamilton-inspired Mercedes enjoying the most recent one having triumphed in the 2014 World Championship and looking well placed to do it again this season.
+There have been several periods of domination by constructors throughout the sport’s history and with a Lewis Hamilton-inspired Mercedes enjoying the most recent one and looking well placed to do it again this season.
 These dominant periods lead to shorter odds on the main player but obviously very attractive prices if anyone can pull off an upset.

 Of course there are plenty of markets for each of the 19 races over the season as well with the race winner being just the tip of the iceberg.
 Betting starts long before the race itself begins with markets available on the winners of the three practice sessions and of course on who claims the crucial pole position through qualifying.